facebook/relay/website/versioned_docs/version-v16.0.0/guides/relay-resolvers.md

 In order for Relay to be able to call a Relay Resolver, it must conform to a set of conventions:

-1. The resolver function must use named export.
+1. The resolver function must use a named export.
 2. The resolver must read its fragment using the special `readFragment` function.
 3. The resolver function must be pure.
 4. The resolver’s return value must be immutable.